Alternate Members | Members Emeritus

 John's other commitments extended to dozens of nonprofit and for-profit organizations.
 He served as the President of the Colorado Bar Association, Chair of the Colorado Historical Foundation, the Board of Law Examiners, the Stapleton Development Corporation, the Denver Urban Renewal Authority, and Downtown Denver, Inc. He also served as Director of the Denver Botanic Gardens and Colorado Public Radio, Inc.

-In 2006, along with Supreme Court Justice Rebecca Kourlis and Chancellor Emeritus Dan Richie, he cofounded the Institute for the Advancement of the American Legal System (IAALS), an independent research center at the University of Denver combining innovation, empirical data, and interdisciplinary collaboration.
+In 2006, along with Supreme Court Justice Rebecca Kourlis and Chancellor Emeritus Dan Ritchie, he cofounded the Institute for the Advancement of the American Legal System (IAALS), an independent research center at the University of Denver combining innovation, empirical data, and interdisciplinary collaboration.
 He traveled internationally to study models in countries like New Zealand and was inspired by intelligent and compassionately streamlined legal systems that better served all parties.
 In 2016, John Moye Hall was dedicated to him at the University of Denver, where IAALS continues to operate.

 Throughout his career, he won countless awards for outstanding leadership, law practice, and civic contributions, only some of which include The Award of Merit, the Colorado Bar Association's highest accolade (2005) and the Dana Crawford Award for Excellence in Historic Preservation (2017).
 He was a member of The Order of the Coif, Phi Kappa Phi.